Project Overview

 Related posts and articles

-After the completion of software and conducting some advocacy campaigns with the stakeholders, we have travelled to pilot schools, tested existing quality of internet speed and after upgrade with the new hardware.
+After the completion of software and conducting some advocacy campaigns with the stakeholders, we have travelled to pilot schools, tested existing quality of internet speed before and

 Map of pilot schools in the Batken and Osh oblasty